contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

 $catEntriesByDate = $client->getEntries($query);
 ~~~

-### Using your Entry
+### Using your entry

-Once you've got your Entry, you can access the content it holds through getter methods:
+Once you've got your entry, you can access the content it holds through getter methods:

 ~~~ php
 <?php